nrhvyc/checkers/README.md

-# checkers
+# Checkers
-Play checkers against an AI
+Play checkers against an AI ~ Work in progress